magnus390/Angular_SpringBoot_FullStack/README.md

 During the development of this application, I encountered minimal challenges due to prior experience in designing similar applications.
 Some of the key features are mentioned below:-

 Data Transmission: Implementing the data transmission between the Frontend and Backend was an interesting task.
 Ensuring seamless communication and transferring the form data accurately were essential considerations.
-I have used CrossOrigin functionality to catch the request based on the port mentioned in the SpringBoot application.
+I have used CrossOrigin functionality to process the request based on the port mentioned in the SpringBoot application.

 Form Validations: Implementing form validations within the Frontend was crucial to ensure data integrity and provide a seamless user experience.
 This involved validating empty input fields, less than 0 validation, and providing informative error messages.  <br/><br/><br/><br/>